citusdata/citus_docs/ref-arch/real-time-analytics.rst

 Review, what have we done?
 --------------------------

 That's the entire architecture!
-The next few sections are just extensions for additional problems which often pop up.
-So what makes this better than what it replaced?
-Well, let's look again at the problem it solves.
+The next few sections are solutions to additional problems which often pop up.
+So what makes the rollups better than using raw data?
+Let's look again at the problem it solves.
 We wanted to enable a dashboard which aggregated:

-1. Large amounts of data with
+1. Large amounts of data
 2. Low latency

 Where the naive solution struggled with a few problems: